Golden Rule: Live beneath your means.

 Pay yourself first.

 Create a list of routine bills each month and their typical due dates.
 For example, 10th of the month is your internet services, 12th of the month is your mortgage payment, 15th of the month is your utility bill, etc. Now put the first bill due every month on the 1st being your name.
 This is the bill to pay yourself.
 This means to put money aside right away for your future before you pay others.
 This will make sure you save.
+Even better would be to have your employer withhold the funds from your paycheck and send to your investment account.

 Always comparison shop.